lynn0702/Torchlite/torchlite.md

 Stout and often bearded, dwarves are known for mining, crafting, and carousing, though not necessarily in that order.
 They tend to be bigger and broader than smallfolk like halflings or gnomes, but shorter than humans and elves.
 Dwarves are renowned for their primordial connection to earth, metal and stone.
 Their skin shares the same range of colors as the earth itself, from tans and browns to the gray of granite or the crimson of red clay.
 Their cultures vary, but all tend to teach the virtues of determination, hard work, and tenacity, even to the point of stubbornness.

 Among other peoples, dwarves have a reputation as implacable enemies and steadfast allies.
-Their largest communities are those of the mountain dwarves, who build great underground cities in caves beneath the tallest peaks.
-Other dwarven cultures include the hill dwarves, whose settlements are better positioned for trade with other peoples, and the obsidian dwarves, who have adapted to life in the deepest volcanic tunnels.
+Their largest communities are those of the *mountain dwarves*, who build great underground cities in caves beneath the tallest peaks.
+Other dwarven cultures include the *hill dwarves*, whose settlements are better positioned for trade with other peoples, and the *obsidian dwarves*, who have adapted to life in the deepest volcanic tunnels.

 ##### Dwarf Quick Attributes